mrenrich84/CV/README.md

 This helped me developing an eye for code and the ability to quickly understand what the code is doing.

 #### Curious and fast learner
-I am a curious person very happy to vary and explore in normal life.
+I am a curious person with an ability to quickly learn new tools and the way they work.
-This pleasure in changings developed an ability in me to quickly learn new tools and the way they work.
+For fun, in my early 20s, I learned how to use Linux systems and some Perl scripting.
-For fun or for work, many times I picked up tasks and learned how to accomplish them in Linux, Perl, Python, VBA, R, Google Apps Script, etc
+So when I moved into an hydrographic consultancy startup firm, managers were happy to let me manage the IT system, where I built up a Debian server offering VPN, file sharing and MySQL services.

 #### Creative and innovator
 When I see a problem, I cannot stop my mind in pitching solutions and find new method to accomplish task.